Skip to main content

 Chicken with Masamba

-Grilled or stewed chicken served with masamba (mixed vegetable greens).
-The greens are cooked with tomatoes and onions, sometimes with peanut powder added.
+Chicken, grilled or stewed, served with masamba, a mix of vegetable greens cooked with tomatoes and onions and sometimes thickened with peanut powder.

 Rice and Beans